Pawsey-Internships/pawsey-interns-resources/README.md

 | [Tensorflow](https://www.tensorflow.org/learn) | | |
 | OpenCV | | |
 | ... | | |

-< !-- *for installation name a pawsey container if available + pip command if working locally* --/>

 <a name="molecular-dynamics-resources"></a>
 #### Molecular Dynamics Resources